-- Blackboard and Collaborate: Blackboard is the online learning management system the college uses to deliver all distance education courses as well as to augment many conventional in-person courses.
+- Blackboard is the online learning management system the college uses to deliver all distance education courses as well as to augment many conventional in-person courses.
 The college also provides Blackboard Collaborate, which is a browser-based web conferencing solution for learning.
-Students log into the Blackboard system and Collaborate through the college's website. - Office Hours: The instructor of each distance education course will be available online or inperson during published office hours or by appointment to help or to consult with students enrolled in any Angelina College course, regardless of how the College delivers it. - Synchronous courses: Synchronous courses have online class meetings that occur on set schedules and during specific timeframes, usually through Blackboard and/or Collaborate.
-Students must be online at the exact time of each class meeting in order to participate in the course. - Asynchronous courses: Asynchronous courses are online courses that do not have scheduled class meetings.
+Students log into the Blackboard system and Collaborate through the college's website. - Office Hours - The instructor of each distance education course will be available online or in-person during published office hours or by appointment to help or to consult with students enrolled in any Angelina College course, regardless of how the College delivers it. - Synchronous courses Synchronous courses have online class meetings that occur on set schedules and during specific timeframes, usually through Blackboard and/or Collaborate.
+Students must be online at the exact time of each class meeting in order to participate in the course. - Asynchronous courses Asynchronous courses are online courses that do not have scheduled class meetings.
 In asynchronous courses, the instructor provides all course materials, lectures, tests, and assignments through Blackboard.
-The instructor of an asynchronous course will require students to complete coursework by published deadlines and/or to engage in course material or activities in Blackboard with a certain level of frequency.

-• Hybrid courses: Hybrid courses combine asynchronous online instruction with conventional inperson class meetings.
-Typically, the instructor will deliver approximately half of the coursework online in an asynchronous format through Blackboard, and half of the coursework during scheduled in-person class meetings that all students enrolled in the course are required to attend.
+The instructor of an asynchronous course will require students to complete coursework by published deadlines and/or to engage in course material or activities in Blackboard - Hybrid courses Hybrid courses combine asynchronous online instruction with conventional in-person class meetings.
+Typically, the instructor will deliver approximately half of the coursework online in an asynchronous format through Blackboard, and half of the coursework during scheduled in person class meetings that all students enrolled in the course are required to attend.